| The Royal College of Ophthalmologists | The Royal College of Ophthalmologists

 • The Ophthalmic Practitioner Training Curriculum

-• The Ophthalmic Practitioner Training portfolio and assessments
+• Ophthalmic Practitioner Training portfolio and assessments

 • Support for Ophthalmic Practitioner Training